 - 10.1 The IJB shall appoint a Chief Officer in accordance with section 10 of the Act.

 The arrangements in relation to the Chief Officer agreed by the Parties are: - 10.2 An interim Chief Officer may be appointed at the request of the IJB by arrangements made jointly by the Chief Executives of both Parties in consultation with the Chair of the IJB. - 10.3 The Chief Officer will be responsible for the operational management of Integrated Services, other than the health services listed in Annex 4 or the services hosted by another integration authority.
-Further arrangements in relation to the Chief Officer's responsibilities for operational management and strategic planning are set out in a separate document, which the IJB may amend from time to time.
+Further arrangements in relation to the Chief Officer's responsibilities for operational management and strategic planning are set out in a separate document, which the IJB may amend from time to time. - 10.4 The Chief Officer shall be accountable to the IJB for the management of Integrated Services for which the IJB has operational oversight.
+The Chief Officer may sub-delegate decision making powers that have been delegated by NHS Grampian and the Council where, in his/her opinion, it is appropriate and legitimate to do so. - 10.5 The Chief Officer will be responsible for the development and monitoring of operational plans which set out the mechanism for the delivery of the Strategic Plan.

-- 10.4 The Chief Officer shall be accountable to the IJB for the management of Integrated Services for which the IJB has operational oversight.
-Accountability of the Chief Officer will be ensured by the IJB through appropriate scrutiny and monitoring of the delivery of integrated services under the Chief Officer's management, if necessary, through an appropriate governance framework that the IJB may put in place. - 10.5 The Chief Officer will be responsible for the development and monitoring of operational plans which set out the mechanism for the delivery of the Strategic Plan. - 10.6 The Chief Executive of NHS Grampian will be the Accountable Officer for the delivery of the acute services that the IJB has strategic planning responsibility for and will provide updates to the Chief Officer on the operational delivery of those services provided and the set aside budget on a regular basis. - 10.7 The Chief Officer will have a formal relationship with service portfolio leads across Grampian, this includes those leading the delivery of acute services and fellow Chief Officers across the Grampian system to determine that appropriate progress is made on the delivery of the Strategic Plan and to influence the development of wider system plans which may impact on the Moray population.
-Currently, the Chief Officer will line manages the Hospital General Manager and leadership team of Dr Gray's Hospital and will develop a combined performance and assurance reporting approach in accordance with the Chief Officer's remit as a member of the NHSG Grampian Chief Executive Team.
-This remains subject to final approval of the NHS portfolio approach. - 10.8 The Chief Officer will be a member of the appropriate senior management teams of NHS Grampian and the Council.
+- 10.6 The Chief Executive of NHS Grampian will be the Accountable Officer for the delivery of the acute services that the IJB has strategic planning responsibility for and will provide updates to the Chief Officer on the operational delivery of those services provided and the set aside budget on a regular basis. - 10.8 The Chief Officer will be a member of the appropriate senior management teams of NHS Grampian and the Council.
 This will enable the Chief Officer to work with senior management of both Parties to carry out the functions of the IJB in accordance with the Strategic Plan. - 10.9 The Chief Officer will be line managed by the Chief Executives of the Parties.
-The Chief Officer shall also report to the IJB.

-- 10.10 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.11 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, service users, carers and those with lived experience, the Scottish Government, trade unions and relevant professional organisations. - 10.12 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.
+The Chief Officer shall also report to the IJB. - 10.10 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.11 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, communities, service users, carers and those with lived experience, the Scottish Government, trade unions and relevant professional organisations. - 10.12 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.